Nuggets vs. Rockets Player Props Betting Odds

-Player props are listed for Nikola Jokic and Alperen Sengun, among others, when the Denver Nuggets visit the Houston Rockets at Toyota Center on Friday at 8:00 PM ET.
+Player prop bet options for Nikola Jokic, Alperen Sengun and others are available when the Denver Nuggets host the Houston Rockets at Ball Arena on Wednesday at 9:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!